chase-moskal/renraku/readme.md

   const endpoint = expose(timingApi)
   ```
-  - the endpoint is an async function that accepts a json-rpc request, calls the given api, and then returns the json-rpc response
+  - the endpoint is an async function that accepts a json-rpc request and calls the given api, and then returns the result in a json-rpc response
+  - basically, the endpoint's inputs and outputs can be serialized and sent over the network — this is the transport-agnostic aspect
+  - you can make your own async function of type `Endpoint`, that sends requests across the wire to a server which feeds that request into its own exposed api endpoint
-- **`remote`** — generate a proxy representation for the functions that utilize the json-rpc endpoint
+- **`remote`** — generate a proxy representation for calling functions, which utilize the provided json-rpc endpoint when called
   ```ts
   import {remote} from "renraku"